jhou12/programming-notebook/WINS.md

 - emoji-picker-react
 - customizing svgs with Illustrator
 - set up map ui with GoogleMapReact
 - pitch: When I'm a developer with design skills, I don't have to create hypotheticals in Figma.
-When I code a layout, it's there, it's ready.
+When I **code** a layout, it's there, it's ready.
 Instead of paying double the salary & hours for a dev and a designer, why not just pay one person more to do both?
+On the flipside when I **design**, there's no extra layer of translation needed.
+I don't need to wait for devs to update me on ui/ux issues.
+I can just pull down latest changes, run the app, and see for myself.